One summer of professional learning, two amazing events

 An exquisite welcome reception provided a beautiful view, delicious hors d'oeuvres and desserts, and the opportunity to meet and mingle with fellow educators from across the country–or, in the case of our West Virginia guests, a district just down the road they had never had a chance to collaborate with before.

 Super Bowl Champ, founder of literacy non-profit Share the Magic Foundation, and children’s book author Malcolm Mitchell inspired attendees with his personal literacy journey in his Power Talk, “How Literacy Changes Lives.”
 On the day before his birthday, no less!

 Breakout sessions engaged educators in small group discussions, anchor chart work, and even some acting.
 Session titles ranged from “Not Your Grandmother’s Graphic Organizers” to “The Science of Reading: How Teachers Change Brains Through Literacy Instruction” to “Let the Drama Begin: Using Acting Techniques to Engage Students in Studying Drama.”

 John Antonetti made just as much of an impact on our literacy educators as he did on our LONG + LIVE + MATHers.
 He opened our eyes to the most important type of engagement: cognitive engagement, where students—and no one else—make meaning.
 His beautiful version of “Over the Rainbow” will be in our hearts forever!

-We can’t wait to see you next summer at The National Institutes in Scottsdale, Arizona, to make more history!
-LONG + LIVE + MATH: The National Institute will take place July 10-13, 2023, and LITERACY FOR ALL: The National Institute on July 17-20, 2023.
-Have a great school year!
+We can’t wait to see you next summer at The National Institutes in Scottsdale, Arizona, and San Antonio, Texas, to make more history!
+You can attend LONG + LIVE + MATH: The National Institute will at the Scottsdale session on July 10-13, 2023, or the San Antonio session on July 24-27, and LITERACY FOR ALL: The National Institute in Scottsdale on July 17-20, 2023.
+See you there!